 Sole proprietorships are best for small businesses with the following traits:

-- They MUST be low-profit and low-risk.
+- Very low-profit and low-risk.

 LLC Pros and Cons: